 Fellowships and Other Opportunities

-Florida Gubernatorial Fellows Program, established in 2004, the program gives college and university students the unique opportunity to spend a semester working alongside state government's top staff.
-Gubernatorial Fellows receive firsthand, on-the-job training as well as valuable high-level experience and insight into state government and how it works.
+Florida Gubernatorial Fellows Program Established in 2004, the program provides college and university students the unique opportunity to spend an academic year working alongside state government's senior staff.
+Gubernatorial Fellows receive firsthand, on-the-job training as well as valuable, high-level experience and insight into state government and how it works.
 Eligible candidates are graduate students or upperclassmen at a Florida college or university.
 Approximately 12 students from across the state are selected to serve as Gubernatorial Fellows each year.
-The application process for the 2009 Gubernatorial Fellows program has begun, and more information is available by clicking here.
-Applications will be accepted until September 12, 2008.
+Information on the application process and this year's deadlines for the Gubernatorial Fellows program is available at the following link: http://www.floridafellows.com

 The White House Internship Program provides an opportunity to experience day-to-day life at the White House while working on a variety of tasks and projects.
 In addition to normal office duties, interns attend weekly lectures, volunteer at special events, participate in tours, and contribute to a community service project in the Washington, D.C. area.
 White House Internships are unpaid positions and participants are responsible for arranging their own transportation and housing.
-Approximately 100 interns are chosen each spring, summer, and fall to participate in this highly competitive program.
-Applicants must be: At least 18 years of age on or before the first day of the internship; Enrolled in an undergraduate or graduate program at a college or university, or graduated the previous semester; A United States citizen.
-The application process for Summer Internships has begun, and more information is available by clicking here.
-Applications for Summer Internships must be received by February 26, 2008.
+Information on the application process, including deadlines is available by clicking here.